 Prior to founding Flowetik, I spent 20 years as co-owner of Argus, a full-service marketing and branding agency doing work that matters.

-Outside of work, I volunteer my time as a trustee of the Boston Public Library and serve on the boards of the Boston Foundation, Boston Chamber of Commerce, and Eastern Bank.
-I’m also proud to be a founding member of the Latino Equity Fund.
-I was appointed by Massachusetts Governor Charlie Baker to serve on the State MassHire workforce development board where I served as Co-Chair of the Youth Workforce Committee.
+Outside of work, I serve on the boards of Blue Cross Blueshield of Massachusetts Foundation, The Boston Foundation, Boston Chamber of Commerce, Boston Public Library and Eastern Bank.
+I’m also proud to be a founding member of the Latino Equity Fund at TBF.
+Previously, I was appointed by Massachusetts Governor Charlie Baker to serve on the State MassHire workforce development board where I served as Co-Chair of the Youth Workforce Committee.

 What I enjoy: a mindful yoga practice, sunny beach days, and discovering flow.